MY ESWRA LOGIN

 Aims of the Special Interest Group

-- Identify, explore, evaluate and compare international portrayals and representations of social work in film, television and the media
+- Identify, explore, evaluate and compare international portrayals and representations of social work in film and TV-series

-- Develop innovative and shared approaches to analysing social work in film, television and media.
+- Develop innovative and shared approaches to analysing social work in film and TV-series

 - Establish a platform to present and share knowledge and learning which contributes to a better understanding of the purpose of social work and the advancement of social justice and community wellbeing